 Line 6 Spider V

-The Spider has a built-in tuner, drum loops, and a metronome, making it perfect for practicing at home.
+The Spider has a built-in tuner, drum loops, and a metronome, making it fairly versatile.
 What makes this one so impressive, though, is its massive choice of 200 models.
 You can really experiment with a variety of sounds.
 There are also 128 presets, which give you instant access to signature setups.

 It has iPhone/iPad connections and is also compatible with a footswitch, and there are XLR direct outputs that make it suitable for further amplification.
 It’s designed for use with a Line 6 Relay G10T, which allows you to customize and tweak the sounds.
 However, this is an expensive addition to the amp.

 It is also limited to electric and acoustic guitars, as there is no XLR input for microphones and it’s not well suited to bass guitar.